 Create Your Vision

-Do your research and draw on many sources for inspiration, from traditional interior design magazines and TV shows, to websites such as Pinterest or Houzz, home to thousands of interior design and decorating ideas where interior designers and trades people will often showcase their portfolios.
-You can also create vision boards; a great tool if you’re working with an interior designer, as they help you to understand each other’s vision.
+Do your research and draw on many sources for inspiration.
+Use traditional interior design magazines and TV shows or websites, such as Pinterest and Houzz, which are home to thousands of interior design ideas, interior designers and tradespeople who will often showcase their portfolios.
+You can also create vision boards, which are great tools if you’re working with an interior designer, as they help you to understand each other’s vision.
+When improving a room, you need to think about the space as a whole rather than focusing on individual items you like.
+You may like a light fixture you saw on holiday, the blinds you saw in a magazine or be nostalgic for granny’s old side table, but you should ensure that whatever you do is harmonised with existing design elements in your home.

 Have a Plan